About Chiang Mai

 Chiang Mai (Tambol Donkaew)

-A peaceful hideaway on the Ping river, 20 minutes from the city centre.
+A peaceful hideaway on the Ping river, 20 minutes from the city center.
 Leafy gardens, chic interiors and fantastic authentic food.
 A magnificent example of how a modern Thai hotel should look- proper emphasis on traditional crafts by local people and none of the over-the-top kitsch tat.
 Faultless.

 • City Style - A suave boutique that epitomises Chiang Mai’s rich heritage in craft and artisan design- from ceramic tiles to hand-dyed fabrics